dotnet/runtime/src/tools/linker/docs/data-formats.md

 Notice that a descriptor file containing the custom attribute type overrides this behavior.
 In case the custom attribute type is being referenced in a descriptor file and in the attribute annotations file for removal, the custom attribute will not be removed.

+## Dependencies Trace Format

+This is the format of data used to capture linker logic about why members, types, and other metadata elements were marked by the linker as required and persisted in the linked output.
+The format includes edges of the graph for every dependency which was tracked by the linker.